lkoolik/isrm_health_calculations/README.md

 * `run_name`: a string representing the run name preferred by the user
 * `emissions_path`: a string representing the path to the emissions input file
 * `emissions_units`: a string representing the units of the emissions data
+* `population_path`: a string representing the path to the population input file
 * `check`: a Boolean indicating whether the program should run, or if it should just check the inputs (useful for debugging)
 * `population_path`: a string representing the path to the population data file
 * `verbose`: a Boolean indicating whether the user wants to run in verbose mode